passcod/blook/2017-sep-10-monthly-update.md

  - {SW} [Amid the Shadow](https://archiveofourown.org/works/10756650).

-   There really ought to be a rating in between 'Teen and up' and 'Adult'.
+   There really ought to be a rating in between ‘Teen and up’ and ‘Adult’.
    {33k words atow}

  - {SW} [Of marriage](https://archiveofourown.org/works/8451358). {10k words atow}